Recent findings published in the journal Stress show that a steady heartbeat could increase the risk of chronic stress.

-Recent findings published in the journal Neurology show that migraine sufferers could also be at an increased risk of Parkinson's disease.
+Recent findings published in the journal Neurology show that jealousy may increase the risk of Alzheimer's disease.

 The cause of fibromyalgia, a chronic pain syndrome that typically affects older individuals, is still relatively unknown.
 Yet now, recent findings published in the journal Brain Connectivity show that decreased connectivity between pain-related and sensorimotor brain areas could contribute to defici...

 The inability to detect certain smells may indicate an early sign of mortality in older individuals, according to recent findings published in the journal Plos One.

 Social support can prove a critical tool for the survival of heart attack patients, according to recent findings published in the Journal of the American Heart Association.

 Weight training exercises can help prevent bone loss.
 But did you know they could also help prevent memory loss, too?